 Myth 1: “Boarding school is only for the wealthy.”

-Families earning $75,000 per year can pay as little as $10,000–$20,000 annually at schools with large endowments.
 The only way to know what you’d qualify for is to apply.
-Assuming you don’t qualify — without checking — is one of the most expensive mistakes a family can make.
+Assuming you don’t qualify, without checking, is one of the most expensive mistakes a family can make.
+See our full breakdown of boarding school costs and financial aid for the real numbers.

 Myth 2: “Sending your child to boarding school means you don’t want them at home.”

-Reality: The families who pursue boarding school are typically those who are most invested in their child’s development — not least invested.
+Reality: The families who pursue boarding school are typically those who are most invested in their child’s development, not least invested.
 The decision to send a child away for school is almost always an active, considered choice to give them an environment that their local options cannot provide.

 Myth 3: “You have to be from the right background to fit in.”

 Social dynamics at boarding school are shaped far more by who you are and what you contribute than by where you come from.
-The students who thrive are curious, engaged, and willing to participate — not those with the most prestigious family names.
+The students who thrive are curious, engaged, and willing to participate, not those with the most prestigious family names.

 Myth 4: “Boarding school is academically brutal – most students struggle.”

 Most students who are admitted are academically ready.
-What they often underestimate is not the coursework itself but the pace and the expectation of independent self-management.
+What they often underestimate is not the coursework itself, but the pace and the expectation of independent self-management.
 Schools know this and build systems to support it.

 Myth 5: “It’s all elite sports and exclusive clubs – my student won’t find their place.”